City of Spokane Valley Logo

 Source: American Community Survey, 2024, 2025

 Exhibit 4.
-Household Income, Spokane Valley & Spokane County, 2024
+Non-White Racial and Ethnic Composition, Spokane Valley & Spokane County, 2024

 Exhibit 5.
 Educational Attainment of Residents 25 & Older, Spokane Valley & Spokane County, 2012, 2020, & 2023